-Location: 60 kilometers from land in the Egyptian Red Sea.
+Location: 60 kilometres from land in the Egyptian Red Sea.
 It takes eight hours from Hurghada, meaning a liveaboard is the best option.

 Maaya Thila, Maldives

-Its diverse range of tropical fish include angel, butterfly, clown, parrot and trigger fish, plus captivating schools of the perfectly formed moorish idol.
+Its diverse range of tropical fish includes angel, butterfly, clown, parrot and triggerfish, plus captivating schools of the perfectly formed Moorish idol.
 You’ll need multiple dives to take it all in.

 Depth: 15-30 meters.

 Visibility: 6-40 meters.

 Location: 20 minutes by boat from Maayafushi Resort Island or Banyan Tree Madivaru.pagebreak